Nenkai/relink-modding/docs/tutorials/audio/audio_creation.md

 ??? abstract "Easy Method - sound2wem"

+    **Note:** This method does not support inserting filename markers into `.wem`s, which is sometimes required for lipsyncing (or animations) to work.

     Get [sound2wem](https://github.com/EternalLeo/sound2wem).
 Specifically the `zSound2wem.cmd` file.
 Put it next to the other utilities such as Wwiser.

     Then simply run the following command: